 7. Setting Up a Website for Your Business

 One of the more exciting steps in bringing your business to life is setting up your website.
-This doesn’t have to be a daunting task, as many services can make the process seem effortless.
+This doesn't have to be a daunting task, as many services can make the process a lot more simple.

 If you're thinking about starting an eCommerce business that sells physical products, there are two main options on the menu.
 You can go with WordPress, which 40% of all websites on the internet already use.

-Alternatively, you choose an eCommerce website builder such as Shopify and BigCommerce.
+Alternatively, you choose an eCommerce website builder such as Weebly and ClickFunnels.
 Website builders are a faster option and perhaps suitable in the beginning.
-As your traffic increases and your business grows, you’ll want more flexibility and customization options in WordPress.
+As your traffic increases and your business grows, you'll want more flexibility and customization options in WordPress.

 8. Become Acquainted With Digital Marketing